Your son Canaan will bow to Shem.

 From Shem’s family line, the so-called Semites, a man named Abram emerged from a Babylonian speck called Ur.
 He and his wife Sarai had lived with his father’s tribe north of Ur in Haran.

 Abram hoisted himself upon the highest hill in Haran and surveyed the modern trading mecca.
 On the horizon, an imposing castle of great basaltic blocks overshadowed the temple of the moon-god.
 Here, God’s voice began to ring in his ears.

 “Take your herds and head south.
 You’ll settle in a place I’ve designated for you, and for the fulfillment of a promise I’m making to save all humankind.”

 Abram listened as God’s voice echoed in his dreams.

-God told Abram to leave his father’s family and to head south.
-He said, “You’re going to be a great nation.
-You’ll be blessed, renowned, and you’ll be a blessing.
-Anyone who blesses you will be blessed, and anyone who curses you will be cursed.
-Because of you, every family in the world will have reason to celebrate.”
+“You’ll become a nation of glory,” God told him, “blessed and renowned.
+Those who bless you will be blessed, and those who curse you will be cursed.
+Because of your dominion, Abram of Ur, every family in the world will have reason to celebrate.”

 Inspiration: Genesis 10-12; I Chronicles 1